joeyhage/isu-misclub-information-system/README.md

 ### IDE

-The recommended IDE to use for this project is either [WebStorm](https://www.jetbrains.com/webstorm/) or [IntelliJ](https://www.jetbrains.com/idea/) from JetBrains.
+The recommended IDE to use for this project is either [WebStorm](https://www.jetbrains.com/webstorm/) or [IntelliJ Ultimate](https://www.jetbrains.com/idea/) from JetBrains.
 As a student, you can receive a free license to all JetBrains products for a term of one year, after which you will be required to re-validate your status as a student.
 To register as a student, click [here](https://www.jetbrains.com/student/).

-WebStorm is lightweight and dedicated to web development whereas IntelliJ is primarily for Java development but supports all the same functionality that WebStorm does.
+WebStorm is lightweight and dedicated to web development whereas IntelliJ Ultimate is primarily for Java development but supports all the same functionality that WebStorm does.

 ### DevTools